-Deciding on where to live, whether you’re looking to buy or rent, can be a challenge.
-Public transport; crime rates, neighborhood amenities and services, job opportunities, and so much else before you can even consider affordability.
+Deciding where to live, whether you’re looking to buy or rent, can be a challenge.
+Public transport, crime rates, neighborhood amenities and services, job opportunities, and so much else before you can even consider affordability.
 These areas must be considered when deciding on your chosen neighborhood.
 But for parents, a major one will be elementary school options.
 Every parent wants the best for their kids.
-It is well understood that your choice of school in NYC has a significant impact on their success later in life.
+It is well understood that your choice of school in NYC has a significant impact on your success later in life.
 Even if you don’t have any kids and aren’t planning to, this is still an essential consideration for resale reasons.
 Properties located in excellent school zones are always in high demand, which means a higher potential return for the investor that times their resale right.

 But before you can begin, you need to understand how the NYC elementary school system works.
 It can be a little perplexing at first.
 But once you know how it works, you’ll have a much better idea of what your options are.

 NYC’s School Zoning System ExplainedNYC’s School Zoning System Explained

 NYC’s school system is, based on a geographic zoning system that assigns students to the school in their respected zone.
 It works by dividing each of the five boroughs into districts and zones.
 Whatever zone you’re a part of will impact your school choice, and the difference can be as little as one block.
 For instance, in the Upper East Side, having an address on one side of the street will mean your child has access to some of the best schools in the city.
 But living on the other side of the street will put your child in a zone that has some of the city’s most poorly performing schools.
 It is why real estate prices in some parts of the city can vary so drastically from one side of the street to another.